Studentships and fellowships

 - Star formation in the Magellanic Clouds (Dr Joana Oliveira)

-- The Internal Dynamics of Star Clusters (Dr Nick Wright)
+- In search of runaway stars (Dr Nick Wright)

 - Progenitor evolution of gravitational-wave emitting black-holes (Professor Raphael Hirschi)